DWTSteuerung/multusd/README.md

 # Required packages on PC hardware
 - python3, python3-pip
-- python packages: pip3 install daemonize pymysql grpcio-tools
+- python packages: pip3 install daemonize pymysql grpcio-tools psutil
-- Webserver with php runtime environment
+- Webserver with php runtime environment: apache2 libapache2-mod-php
 - openvpn (optional)
-- mysql database (optional)
+- mysql database: mariadb-server (optional)

 # Additional packages on RPi hardware
-- pip3 install umodbus wiringpi RPi MCP4922 mcp3208
+- pip3 install RPi.GPIO umodbus wiringpi mcp3208
+- install MCP4922 which comes with this repository (share/install dir)

-For general setup follow the instructions in: share/MakeItRunAfterClone.txt
+For general setup follow the instructions in:

+share/MakeItRunAfterClone.txt

-For instructions, how to integrate a new process into multusd see: share/SetupOfmultusdChildProcess.txt
+For instructions, how to integrate a new process into multusd see:

+share/SetupOfmultusdChildProcess.txt

-Some general explanation, of the internal functions of multusd share/multusdHandlingAndConfiguration.txt
+Some general explanation, of the internal functions of multusd

+share/multusdHandlingAndConfiguration.txt

 Karl Keusgen